 Your Simply Wild guide guide will collect you from the airport or your accommodation for the 45 minute drive (less if you are staying closer) to Marahau on the coast near the Abel Tasman National Park, where you will board a private water taxi to gain access to the park.
 We will discuss your walking preferences with you and pick a section of the Abel Tasman track to walk that suits your fitness and interests. depending on how far you want to walk.
 If you are on our 2 day package, you’ll walk from Anchorage (around 6 hours) or Bark Bay (4 hours) through to Awaroa, where you’ll stay at Awaroa Lodge overnight.

-If you are on our 3 day package, you’ll walk from Marahau through to Anchorage or Bark Bay, and instead spend the night on our 74ft yacht at Anchorage.
+If you are on our 3 day package, you’ll walk from Marahau through to Anchorage or Bark Bay, and instead spend the night on our 46ft Luxury catamaran at Anchorage.
 On Day Two you’ll walk through from Anchorage, Torrent Bay or Bark bay to Awaroa.
 You’ll hike along the coast through native bush, past lovely estuaries and along golden sand beaches.

 From Anchorage and Torrent Bay the track ascends a saddle and cuts inland, with great views along the coastline before crossing the swingbridge at Falls River and descending to picturesque Bark Bay.
 Its a short climb out of Bark Bay and head inland again on your way to Tonga Bay and the golden crescent of Onetahuti beach, before climbing the low saddle over to Awaroa.
 We provide a delightful picnic lunch along the way on one of the many golden sand beaches.